rumblefrog/rumblefrog/README.md

 Hello 👋

-I'm full-stack developer, specializing in Rust/Typescript currently, with experience with things in between!
+I'm full-stack developer, specializing in Rust/Typescript & ML currently, with experience with things in between!

 ### 📫 Get in touch